-Ashley Scarlett is an Assistant Professor in the School of Critical and Creative Studies at the Alberta College of Art and Design, where she contributes expertise across the fields of media studies, media art and moving image histories, continental philosophy, and research methods.
+I am an Assistant Professor in the School of Critical and Creative Studies at the Alberta University of the Arts (formerly ACAD) in Calgary, where I contribute expertise across the fields of media studies, media art and moving image histories, continental philosophy, and research methods.

-Professor Scarlett's primary research interests lie at the intersection of art, technology and theory.
-Grounded within theoretically oriented analyses of contemporary media art and its histories, her work maps how digital processes have been mediated, made available to the senses, conceptualized and critiqued through practices of aesthecization.
-Recent publications in Digital Culture & Society, Parallax, and The Routledge Companion to Photography Theory have articulated how the creative realization and conceptualization of ‘catachrestic synesthesia,’ ‘abandonment,' and ‘habit' factor into this line of inquiry.
-An article currently in-progress examines transductive negotiations of ‘digital materiality’ across the works of Petra Cortright, Jan Robert Leegte and Aram Bartholl.
+My research interests lie at the intersection of art, technology and theory.
+Grounded within theoretically oriented analyses of contemporary media art and its histories, my work explores how digital processes have been structured, made available to the senses, conceptualized and critiqued through practices of aestheticization.
+Publications in Digital Culture & Society, Parallax, Media Theory, and The Routledge Companion to Photography Theory articulate how media artists’ creative realization and navigation of ‘catachrestic synesthesia,’ ‘abandonment,’ ‘algorithmic affordance’ and ‘habit’ (respectively) factor into this line of inquiry.